Parking and Transportation Services

 - Fleet drivers must submit a Driver Questionnaire, Driver Information & Release Form to the Parking & Transportation Office.

-- Drivers of the fleet buses must have an Arkansas CDL with the proper endorsements and documented the license with the Parking & Transportation Office.
+- Drivers of the fleet buses must have an Arkansas CDL with the proper endorsements and have documented the license with the Parking & Transportation Office.

 Procedure for Fleet Vehicle Use